gparvin/grc-demo/OpenShift-Plus/README.md

 Copy the NetworkPolicy to the `pacman` subdirectory and commit and push your changes if you want the policy deployed with your application.
 Otherwise you need to create a policy that deploys this resource to the same clusters where you deploy the pacman application.

-### Deploy a new cluster

-In the ACM web console you can now deploy a new cluster.
-The remediations that have been applied will also be applied to the new cluster if you also apply the `environment=dev` label to the new managed cluster.
-To validate this, create the new managed cluster by selecting `Infrastructure` and then `Clusters`.
-Create a new cluster and include the new label when requested.

-When the new cluster has finished installing, you can check the compliance of the new cluster in ACS.
-The remediations that were applied earlier have been automatically applied to the new cluster.

 ### Runtime Detections